ijlyttle/projthis/README.md

 ## Acknowledgments

 There is precious little original to this package, which is a good thing.
-This package rests squarely on the foundation laid by the [**usethis**](https://usethis.r-lib.org/) package, and also relies on [**renv**](https://rstudio.github.io/renv/), [**desc**](https://github.com/r-lib/desc),
+This package rests heavily on the foundation laid by the [**usethis**](https://usethis.r-lib.org/) package, and also relies on [**renv**](https://rstudio.github.io/renv/), [**desc**](https://github.com/r-lib/desc),